 This project will develop and test a prototype that will allow an EU citizen to open a bank account in another European country using their national digital identity.
 It will also build the service design and operational framework that will enable a more trustworthy and efficient account opening process for EU citizens.
 The project will deliver a business case for the development of the fully operational service that can be used by consumers.

 The project has been awarded a grant by the European Commission’s Innovation and Networks Executive Agency (INEA), under the Connecting Europe Facility programme.
-It will utilise the eIDAS framework to authenticate a citizen’s national identity across member states, this is illustrated in the graphic below.
+It will utilise the eIDAS framework to authenticate a citizen’s national identity across member states.

 Open Identity Exchange’s Role